Fort Hall, ID Demographics

 A map of Fort Hall's Population by Race

-Of the 237 places in Idaho, Fort Hall is the 46th most populous.
+Fort Hall is ranked the 60th most populous place in Idaho, out of 236 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Hall was ranked the 46th most populous place in the 2020 Census.

 Fort Hall's White Population